 CNES projects library

-Despite several attempts over the past decades, Mars’ two small moons, Phobos and Deimos, are yet to be studied in detail.
+Despite several attempts over the past decades, Phobos and Deimos are yet to be studied in detail.
 Scientists are still debating their origin: Are they the result, like our own Moon, of a giant impact between Mars and another celestial body in the primeval solar system, or are they asteroids captured into the red planet’s orbit?
 The Japan Aerospace Exploration Agency (JAXA) is undertaking the MMX mission to answer this question, gain new insights into Phobos and Deimos and understand how they formed and evolved.

-The main mission will be carrying a suite of eight scientific instruments (including the rover), with the goal of mapping and characterizing the moons’ surface at high resolution in order to determine their chemical and mineralogical make-up, as well as observing storms and clouds on Mars.
-The MEGANE gamma-ray spectrometer is a collaboration with NASA.
+The main mission will be carrying a suite of 13 scientific instruments (including the rover), with the goal of mapping and characterizing the moons’ surface at high resolution in order to determine their chemical and mineralogical make-up, as well as observing storms and clouds on Mars.
+The MIRS instrument (MMX InfraRed Spectrometer) will characterize the moons’ mineral composition and analyse Mars’ atmosphere.
+It will also help teams to select landing sites for MMX.

 In partnership with JAXA, CNES is contributing to the MMX mission in three ways.
-First, it is studying flight trajectories and dynamics for the cruise phase.
-Second, it is involved in the mission’s science with the MIRS near-infrared spectrometer on the robotic probe.
+First, it is studying flight trajectories and dynamics for the cruise phase and will possibly be involved in flight operations.
+Second, it is involved in the mission’s science with the MIRS near-infrared imaging spectrometer on the robotic probe.
 And third, it is working with teams at the German space agency DLR to build the rover and its four instruments that will attempt the unique feat of driving on Phobos, where gravity will be some 1,800 times weaker than on Earth.